 Truffles have been treasured for centuries, and today, these fungi are one of the most expensive foods you can buy.
-One pound of truffles can cost as much as $450.
+Depending on the type and quality, one pound of truffles can cost as much as $4,000.

 Unlike mushrooms, which grow above the ground, truffles grow on tree roots 5 to 10 centimeters under the earth.
 It takes special skills and tools to figure out where they are and gently collect them.
 Sometimes people leave it to trained dogs and pigs to sniff them out.